 16.5 Damage to Baggage

-16.5.1 in respect of Hold Luggage, We shall be liable to You for its destruction, loss or damage during the time it was in Our charge and to the extent that damage did not result from the inherent defect, quality or vice of the Baggage;
+16.5.1 In respect of Hold Luggage, We shall be liable to You for its destruction, loss or damage during the time it was in Our charge and to the extent that damage did not result from the inherent defect, quality or vice of the Baggage.

 16.5.2 We shall not be liable to You for damage due to over-packing, damage to handles of all types, wheels, feet and pockets or for the loss of pull straps, security straps, and external locks.
-16.5.3 We are not liable for any damage to Your Hand Baggage to the extent caused or contributed to by Your negligence;

-16.5.3 We are not liable for any damage to Your Cabin Baggage to the extent caused or contributed to by Your negligence;
+16.5.3 We are not liable for any damage to Your Cabin Baggage to the extent caused or contributed to by Your negligence.

 16.5.5 Special Drawing Rights shall be converted into the appropriate national currency as at the date of judgment or settlement.